joaquintides/hub/README.md

 ## Getting started

-Consult the website [section](https://www.boost.org/doc/user-guide/getting-started.html) on how to install the entire Boost project or only the dependencies of `boost::bloom::container` (`assert`, `config`, `core` and `throw_exception`).
+Consult the website [section](https://www.boost.org/doc/user-guide/getting-started.html) on how to install the entire Boost project or only the dependencies of `boost::container::hub` (`assert`, `config`, `core` and `throw_exception`).

 This is a header-only library, so no additional build phase is needed.
 C++11 or later required.